 Does poetry have as wide a range?
 I don't see why not.
 For instance, it's used to help people remember how many days are in each month, and to release emotion when a princess dies.
 Much of the time it's only read by the poet, if that (John Stuart Mill wrote that "eloquence is heard; poetry is overheard").
 That other people read the poem may be incidental - after all, a person playing a round of golf needn't be watched for the activity to be worthwhile.

-I heard an educationalist suggest that the word should be banned in the educational world because it has too many meanings.
+I heard an educationalist suggest that the word "understand" should be banned in the educational world because it has too many meanings.
 Can you play tennis?
 Do you understand tennis (the quantum mechanical reasons why balls bounce)?
 Can you add numbers?
 Do you understand 1+1=2? (remember that Bertrand Russell in Principia Mathematica took a few hundred pages to establish it).
 Do you understand Mondrian?
 Can you hence explain a Mondrian to someone who dislikes him?
 Do you understand melody or how much your lover misses you?
 Some poems might start as if they can be understood the way a novel can, but end up like a Mondrian.

 Wittgenstein wrote that "We speak of understanding a sentence in the sense in which it can be replaced by another which says the same; but also in the sense in which it cannot be replaced by any other".
 How can one test understanding?
 And when understanding merges into appreciation, how can one know if someone likes a work?